How to protect poultry from predators in New Jersey | Coyote

 Predators will take advantage of small, inadequately protected poultry operations and backyard coops.
 With a modest input of time and money, you can protect your investment from damage.

-- When the season allows, choose a portable electric fence designed for poultry if you have the space and plan on moving your birds to new grassy areas.
+- When the season allows, if you plan on moving birds from one location to another, choose a portable electric fence designed for poultry.
 Your night shelter can also be portable.

 - Raising coop enclosures off the ground can discourage predators from sneaking in beneath it to steal eggs or young.